TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-Release-Profile-RegEx-Anime.md

 ## Quality Profile

-We need to add HDTV-1080p into the same group as WEB-DL and WEBRip 1080p so that it will download correctly and not upgrade past HDTV-1080P if Preferred Words does not allow it.
+We need to add `HDTV-1080p` and `Bluray-1080p` into the same group as `WEBDL-1080p` and `WEBRip-1080p` so that it will download correctly and not upgrade past HDTV-1080P if Preferred Words does not allow it.

 ![!rpa-quality-profile-group](images/rpa-quality-profile-group.png)